 - ½ c. plus 2 tbsp. of sugar

 - 3 heaping tbsps. of good quality instant coffee (I used Nescafe Gold)

 - Start by making a custard.
 In a bowl, beat the egg yolks with the sugar.
 Pour the milk into a pan.
 Stir in the coffee granules.
 Scald the mixture.
 Pour half of the coffee-milk mixture, tablespoonful by tablespoonful, into the egg yolks, beating as you pour to temper the egg yolks.
 Pour the egg yolk into the pan with the other half of the coffee-milk mixture and heat gently, stirring, until thickened and the mixture coats the back of a spoon.
 Turn off the heat, transfer the mixture to a container, cool, cover and chill for several hours.

-Enjoy the ice cream right away at its soft-serve stage or transfer to a container, cover and freeze for a few hours for a firmer ice cream.
+- Enjoy the chocolate cappuccino ice cream right away at its soft-serve stage or transfer to a container, cover and freeze for a few hours for a firmer ice cream.

 It takes 30 minutes (processing time in the ice cream maker) to make tis chocolate cappuccino ice cream, excluding chilling time for the custard and freezing time for the ice cream.